The biggest delay you face during your RC playtime is battery power.

 Do yourself a favor right up front and stop the frustration from happening.
 Take note of the power requirements for the RC model you’re ordering.
 Order an extra set of batteries as you fill out that order form, or while you’re waiting for your model to get home go stock up on extra power.

-And for your highest level of RC playtime, get yourself the charging system for alkaline-style batteries.
+And for your highest level of RC playtime, get yourself the

 Bet you’ll be glad you did.